-Breast Cancer Family Foundation’s mission is to “Inspire people in our community to lead cancer-free healthy lifestyles.”
+Beat Cancer Family Foundation’s mission is to “Inspire people in our community to lead cancer-free healthy lifestyles.”
 This is achieved by providing cancer awareness and prevention presentations on all types of cancer to local schools, businesses, and community groups.
-Since September 2001 the Breast Cancer Family Foundation has presented educational programs to over 70,000 students in Northeast Wisconsin.
-In 2015 we provided 330 presentations to 46 high schools in Northeastern & Central Wisconsin, reaching 10,018 students.
+Since September 2001 the Beat Cancer Family Foundation has presented educational programs to over 120,508 students in Northeast & Central Wisconsin.
+In 2019 we provided 519 presentations to 72 schools in Northeastern & Central Wisconsin, reaching 17,024 students.

 Our educational programs discuss all forms of cancer, emphasizing awareness, early detection methods, and healthy lifestyle behaviors.
 Students learn healthy habits (nutrition, exercise, detection, etc.) they can adopt now to help reduce their risk of developing cancer later in life.

 Would you like BCFF to present at your high school?
 Contact us for more information!

 Presentations are at no charge to the school and can accommodate any time frame.

 - Treatments (both traditional and overview of some integrative treatment options)

 - Risk reduction strategies

 - Healthy lifestyle behaviors related to nutrition, sleep, physical activity, and others.